The Strangers (film series): The Strangers: Chapter 1 (2024)

-The Strangers: Chapter 2 (2025)
+The Strangers – Chapter 2 (2025)

 This, the second film of an intended trilogy, was filmed consecutively with the previous movie.
 Directed by Harlin, with Petsch reprising her role, the plot will follow the events of the previous film, while the story will expand in "new and unexpected ways".
 Produced by Lionsgate Films, it will be distributed by Lions Gate Entertainment.
 Principal photography wrapped on the project, in November 2022.
 Chapter 2 was released on September 26th 2025.

-The Strangers: Chapter 3 (2026)
+The Strangers – Chapter 3 (2026)

 This, the third and final installment of the trilogy, entered principal photography concurrently with the previous two installments.
 Harlin directed the project with Petsch reprising her role, and the story concluding the plot line of the trilogy.
 The film was produced by Lionsgate Films, and will be distributed by Lions Gate Entertainment.
 Production wrapped in November 2022.

 Future

 In October 2023 at the New York Comic Con, Harlin stated that there are plans to develop additional films beyond The Strangers Trilogy.
 The filmmaker acknowledged that the trilogy culminates into one cohesive story, while the plot may continue afterward.
-He later stated that the ending of Chapter 3, intentionally has a cliffhanger ending to homage the final scene of the original film, but also to set up future installments.
+In 2026, actress Madelaine Petsch stated that all three chapters were going to be edited together with an intermission in the middle; a theatrical release was planned.